lesleymaraina/STAT615_GroupProject/README.md

 Our central aim sub aims include testing the following the following hypotheses:

-Central Aim 1: Population density in the form of crowding affect the number of COVID19 cases and deaths Sub Aim 2: Age (citizens over 65 and under 17) are factors that the effects of influence of population density on the number of COVID19 cases and deaths in the US
++ **Central Aim 1**: Population density in the form of crowding affect the number of COVID19 cases and deaths

++ **Sub Aim 2**: Age (citizens over 65 and under 17) are factors that the effects of influence of population density on the number of COVID19 cases and deaths in the US

-Sub Aim 3: Age, income, and poverty level are factors that the effects of influence of population density on the number of COVID19 cases and deaths in the US
++ **Sub Aim 3**: Age, income, and poverty level are factors that the effects of influence of population density on the number of COVID19 cases and deaths in the US

 Data